 AUD Global Seminars are scheduled annually.
 The fee, is determined annually.
-Students may earn three hours of academic credit upon satisfactory completion of requirements set by the trip instructor.
+Students are responsible for their meals.
+Students may earn three hours of academic credit upon satisfactory completion of requirements set by the seminar instructor.

-^{} Single rooms are not available and will not be guaranteed at all.
-In the event that there are cancellations and there is availability of rooms, applications for single rooms will be considered.
+^{} Single rooms are available upon request and will not be guaranteed.
+In the event that there are cancellations and there is availability of rooms, requests for single rooms will be considered.